Teenage girl arrested after teachers and pupil stabbed at Welsh school

 “A teenage girl has been arrested on suspicion of attempted murder and currently remains in police custody.
 A knife has been recovered in evidence.”

-Mr Evans previously said that the family members of those injured had been informed.
+Mr Evans previously said that the families of those injured had been informed.

-A teenage girl has been arrested on suspicion of attempted murder and remains in police custody.

-The school was placed into lockdown for several hours following the incident, with pupils able to leave at about 3.20pm.
-It will not open tomorrow to allow police to continue their investigations.
+The school was placed into lockdown for several hours, pupils were able to leave at about 3.20pm.
+It will not open on Thursday, to allow police to continue their investigation.

+Headteacher James Durbridge praised staff and pupils for their “calm and mature response” to the lockdown in a message on the school’s website.

+He said it had been a difficult day, adding: “It goes without saying that my thoughts are with the three individuals and their families, who have been affected by today’s incident.

 Parents who had gathered outside the school as news of the incident emerged were seen tearfully hugging their children after they walked through the gates.

-Investigators in white forensic suits have been seen examining an area by the main building of the school, with police officers present by the main entrance and nearby street.
+Investigators in white forensic suits have been seen examining an area by the main building of the school, with police by the main entrance and nearby street.

 Mr Evans added that police were working with the school and other agencies to provide support to those involved.